A. M. Winn: Background

-His family moved to Zanesville, Ohio, where he attended a one-room school and, at the age of 16, became a carpenter carpenter's apprentice.
+His family moved to Zanesville, Ohio, where he attended a one-room school and, at the age of 16, became a carpenter's apprentice.
 It was here that he began his interests in civic association which he later came to exemplify.
 In 1829 he married Catherine Gaffney in Zanesville, and they moved to Vicksburg, Mississippi, in 1832.

 Career

 In keeping with conscription into the militia under state law, Albert attended military training.
 In light of his aptitude and education, Albert attended additional military schooling and was appointed a Lieutenant in the local militia in 1835.
 With his journeyman status and military rank, Albert was recommended for membership in the Fraternal order Independent Order of Odd Fellows.
 Here he met other ranking members of the local community and was introduced into political circles as a Jackson Democrat.

 In 1836 he was promoted to the rank of Major in the militia and served as assistant quartermaster on the staff of Gov. Charles Lynch.
 Winn was appointed Drill Master in 1840, and on February 28, 1845, was made a Colonel in the First Regiment of the Mississippi Militia which became known as the Mississippi Rifles.
 He was one of the judges of an election board that elected Jefferson Davis as Colonel of the First Mississippi Regiment of Volunteers and with him later went on to serve in the Mexican War.
 It was at the Battle of Buena Vista when other American units began to be overrun by the Mexicans that Col. Davis gave the now-famous order, "Stand fast, Mississippians!"
 The regiment stood their ground and the battle was eventually won.
 Davis' order later became the regimental motto.
 The unit was instrumental in capturing Monterrey, and mustered for service in the Spanish–American War.

 Winn was also the Secretary of the Phoenix Engine Fire Company and later President of the Master Carpenters and Joiners Society of Vicksburg.
 Under successive increasing grades of leadership, Winn was quickly noticed for his technical and leadership abilities.
 Under the auspices of these organizations, Winn was given authority to expand the networks and associations of these organizations into the growing American settlement in the West as part of the policy of Manifest Destiny.

 On February 2, 1849, at the age of 38, Albert was ordered to establish and expand a new settlement in the recently organized state of California and help organize its civic and labor movement.
 Leaving his wife and son behind, he journeyed to New Orleans where he joined a Settlers and Explorers Company under Major Kinney.
 This company traveled by steamboat to Corpus Christi, Texas, and from there traveled overland to Durango, Mexico, where some members of the company split off to work on advance work with filibustering.
 Winn, however, continued to Mazatlán, from which Albert took a bark to San Francisco, arriving May 28, 1849.
 Winn then took a sailboat upriver to Freeport and walked from there to Sutter's Fort, where he arrived on June 15.